 Although the treatment of facial palsy is still controversial, the use of steroid (prednisone) to help reduce inflammation of the facial nerve is suggested and should be started with 3 days of symptoms onset.
 Oral antiviral medications are sometimes used, particularly if vesicles are present around the ear.

-Acupuncture, physical therapy including facial exercises and neuromuscular retraining have not been unequivocally proven to assist, but is considered by some.
+Acupuncture, physical therapy including facial exercises and neuromuscular retraining has not been unequivocally proven to assist but is considered by some.

 Approximately 80% of patients are likely to recover on their own, without any residual deficit.
 A small ~ 5% may not recover.

 No known risk factors, however some other causes of facial nerve injury causing unilateral weakness includes: